Alexandria's founded by Alexander

 Aspendos, the unfaithful

-It seems that the people of Aspendos were not too happy with their Persian ruler, for when in 333 BC, they heard that Alexander de Great was on his way, they set out to greet him and surrendered their city on the sole condition that Alexander would not leave a Macedonian garrison behind.
+It seems that the people of Aspendos were not too happy with their Persian ruler, for when in 333 BC, they heard that Alexander the Great was on his way, they set out to greet him and surrendered their city on the sole condition that Alexander would not leave a Macedonian garrison behind.
 Alexander agreed but demanded payment of fifty talents and the same number of horses as they usually delivered to the Persian King.

 Once this agreement was reached, Alexander moved onward to Side and from there westwards to Sillyum, which resisted.
 While he was in full siege, he was informed that Aspendos had no intention at all to keep their promises.
 They had called their citizens inside the city walls, and the gates were slammed in the face of Alexander’s ambassadors.
 The city was bracing itself for an attack.
-They evidently underestimated Alexander and never expected him to show up in person and so quickly – most probably being in a great state.
+They evidently underestimated Alexander and never expected him to show up in person or so quickly – most probably in a great state.

 Entirely surprised and totally bewildered by their opponent’s quick action, Aspendos was forced to ratify the previously made agreement and promised solemnly to pay the fifty talents they agreed on before.
-Alexander was smart enough to accept this gesture of goodwill because the city was a strongly defended fortress that could stand a lengthy siege.
+Alexander was smart enough to accept this gesture of goodwill because the city was a strongly defended fortress that could withstand a lengthy siege.
 But he claimed an extra fifty talents, hostages from prominent families, and the payment of a yearly contribution to Macedonia.
 No kidding!

 The oldest name for Aspendos is Estwediiys, a city probably founded by Mopsus around 1200 BC.
 As early as the fifth century BC, the city minted its own silver coins – with Side the only one in Pamphylia to do so.
 In the days of Alexander, Aspendos was flourishing and was best known for its horses.
-The Persians had the exclusive rights to these noble animals, but now it was Alexander’s turn to claim that contribution, and four thousand horses were promptly delivered to his army – quite a stock, I would say.
+The Persians had the exclusive rights to these noble animals, but now it was Alexander’s turn to claim that contribution and four thousand horses were promptly delivered to his army – quite a stock, I would say.

 After Alexander’s death, Aspendos was taken in turn by the Seleucids and the Egyptian Ptolemies, and in the 3rd century AD, it became the third city of Pamphylia.
 Under the Roman Emperors, it was an important trade center for salt that was collected from the nearby Lake Capria, which according to Strabo, dried up in summer, enabling an easy harvest.
 The commerce of wine and horses also flourished till the city finally shared the same ill fate as its neighbors.
 The Byzantine Emperors organized and reorganized Asia Minor time and again, joining Lycia to Pamphylia and separating it again in the end, allowing each to be an independent province.
 Later we find the Arabs’ and the Crusaders’ conquests till the area was absorbed by the Ottoman Empire.